ojilles/jilles.net/_posts/2008-11-15-how-do-people-end-up-here.md

 * **Westendorf map**: Each year I'm going down to Westendorf, Austria, for a ski holiday with a really nice group of people.
-Years ago I found this <a href="{{site.baseurl}}/wp-content/westendorf-map/">"interactive" map of Westendorf</a> that was based on an arial photo that was usefully annotated.
+Years ago I found this <a href="{{site.baseurl}}/wp-content/westendorf-map/">"interactive" map of Westendorf</a> that was based on an aerial photo that was usefully annotated.
   I copied the zip-file that was offered.
 Years later the original was gone, so I decided to <a href="{{site.baseurl}}/wp-content/westendorf-map/">upload it on my website</a> for others to use.
 The funny thing is, that another popular search for that page is the actual URL of the page.
-* **cvs branching strategy**: As stated above, version control systems are a pet peeve of mine.
+* **CVS branching strategy**: As stated above, version control systems are a pet peeve of mine.
 I wrote an article asking the question "<a href="{{site.baseurl}}/perma/2004/10/06/what-branching-strategy-do-you-use/">What branching strategy do you use?</a>".